12 Foods You MUST Eat Organic

 for example, asparagus and mushrooms spring up so fast the insects don’t have time to attack.
 Sweet potato has its own unique bug protection.

-The dangerous list can be generalized by foods that have lots of surface area such as leaves or skin which we eat.
+The dangerous list can be generalized by foods that have lots of surface area such as leaves or skin we eat.

 Is Organic Always Safe?